PatrickBaus/pyAsyncPrologixGpib/README.md

 data = await gpib_device.read()
 ```

-Example programm, that queries the version string as can be found at [examples/example.py](examples/example.py)
+Example program, that queries the version string as can be found at [examples/example.py](examples/example.py)
 ```python
 import asyncio